mmf2311/netflix-clone-trial/README.md

-Sure, here's the complete set of updated files, the repository structure, and the README.md file for your record:
+Sure, here is the complete updated project including all the requirements and additional criteria:

-### Updated Repository Structure
+### Project Structure

 ```
 netflix-clone/